 Happy Hardcore is without doubt one of the best music genres around, a bold statement I’m sure you’ll say but for those born in the late 70’s and early 80’s it came to prominence slap bang in the middle of our teenage years and with it a culture and legacy that in reality hasn’t been seen since.

-For many of us we’ll never let go of those wondrous years of bomber jackets, raves, tape packs, vinyl and awesome all-nighters and the memories with your mates that pop-up from time to time to remind us how lucky we were to have been alive at the right age and the right time!
+For many of us we’ll never let go of those epic years of bomber jackets, raves, tape packs, vinyl and awesome all-nighters and the memories with your mates that pop-up from time to time to remind us how lucky we were to have been alive at the right age and the right time!

 With remixes of 70’s and 80’s classics that now you could not only sing to but stomp to as well, or a cheeky rip of the latest 90’s dance track that you could dance to at 180 bpm!